 How to Create a Custodial Cleaning Plan That Actually Works

-When teams are actually in the field cleaning, two zones of similar size could require vastly different amounts of time to clean properly.
+When custodial teams are in the field cleaning, two zones of similar size could require vastly different amounts of time to clean properly.
 This often leads your team to feel overwhelmed, underutilized or spread too thin.

 In the AkitaBox Custodial Cleaning Guide, we take into account seven different guidelines when devising a formula for proper custodial workload balancing.